 All advertisements should increase sales.
 Some may induce purchase action immediately (direct action advertising), while some may stimulate demand for a later period (indirect action advertising).
 The objective of advertising should be to make the consumer buy the company’s brand every time he faces a need for the product.
 Thus, every advertisement must be framed with specific objectives that ultimately lead to an increase in sales.

 Advertisements are primarily used for positioning products in the target audience’s mind.

 Positioning essentially involves defining what the product does and who it is meant for.
 Creative positioning involves the development and/or reinforcement of an image or set of associations for a brand.

 There are seven ways of positioning a brand:

 Product characteristics and customer benefits: A powerful attribute for positioning is being the number one in the market.
-People tend to remember objects that are number one but may easily forget number two positions.
-Occasionally two attributes are used (cavity fighting and fresh breath) to convey positioning.
+People tend to remember objects that are number one but may easily forget the number two positions.
+Occasionally two attributes are used (cavity-fighting and fresh breath) to convey positioning.
 Companies emphasize product attributes, features, and benefits while positioning their products.

 Product user: Associate a product with a user or a user type.